CI-Connect/tutorial-dagman-namd/README.md

  * [Help](#help)

 ## Objectives
+* Learn about graphs as they relate to computation
-*  Learn about workflow management
+* Learn how a graph manager can implement a workflow management system
-* Learn how to use DAGMan to complete a set of computational jobs
+* Use DAGMan to manage a set of molecular dyanmics calculations

 ## Overview